 The M&E Universe is a free, online resource developed by INTRAC to support development practitioners involved in monitoring and evaluation (M&E).
-It consists of a series of short papers (2-6 pages) on different subjects related to M&E. To begin exploring the Universe right away, use the button below.
+It consists of a series of short papers (typically 2-6 pages) on different subjects related to M&E. To begin exploring the Universe right away, use the button below.
 To find out more, read on.

 The M&E Universe is designed for M&E practitioners with different levels of experience and expertise in M&E, from those new to M&E who want an entry level into the subject to experienced practitioners wanting to broaden their knowledge.
-Initial contact with the Map will provide people with a starting point for understanding different aspects of M&E and how they link to each other.
-More experienced practitioners can browse the Map to identify more advanced subjects of interest, such as sampling methods, different forms of evaluation, organisational M&E systems and complex methodologies for data collection and analysis.
+Initial contact with the platform will provide people with a starting point for understanding different aspects of M&E and how they link to each other.
+More experienced practitioners can browse the platform to identify more advanced subjects of interest, such as sampling methods, different forms of evaluation, organisational M&E systems and complex methodologies for data collection and analysis.

 - Planning M&E: Planning is at the heart of the universe and provides an entry point for those who are relatively new to the world of M&E.

 - Data Collection: This section covers basic data collection methods such as interviews, focus group discussions, observation, as well as related issues such as sampling and the use of ICT in data collection

 - Complex Methods of Data Collection and Analysis: More complex methods used to collect and analyse data, such as: contribution analysis, most significant change, experimental methods, organisational Assessment tools, qualitative comparative analysis and others.